Commodity Production Costs Report

 Dimethyl Carbonate Production from Ethylene Carbonate

-This report presents the economics of a Dimethyl Carbonate (DMC) production from ethylene carbonate and methanol in the United States.
-In this typical transesterification process, DMC is generated in a reactive distillation and purified via extractive distillation.
+This report presents the economics of Dimethyl Carbonate (DMC) production from ethylene carbonate and methanol.
+The process examined is a typical transesterification process.
+In this process, ethylene carbonate and methanol are converted into dimethyl carbonate (DMC) and ethylene glycol in a reactive distillation column.
+Purified DMC is obtained through an extractive distillation.
 Monoethylene glycol is generated as by-product.

 The report provides a comprehensive study of Dimethyl Carbonate production and related Dimethyl Carbonate production cost, covering three key aspects: a complete description of the Dimethyl Carbonate production process examined; an in-depth analysis of the related Dimethyl Carbonate plant capital cost (Capex); and an evaluation of the respective Dimethyl Carbonate plant operating costs (Opex).